 Amour Destiné, French for “Love your Destiny“, is a community interest company that aims to improve the socio–economic status of women born of African & Caribbean heritage in the UK.

-We aim to achieve this by helping women affected by, but not limited to bereavement, mental health issues, domestic abuse & sexual violence, immigration problems and care experience, work towards building the lives they desire.
+We aim to achieve this by helping women affected by, but not limited to traumatic care experiences, domestic abuse & sexual violence work towards building the lives they desire.

 By accessing advocacy support from Amour Destiné, women are able to address the various challenges they may be facing such as no recourse to public funds, family law access and mediation.
 We also provide a one-to-one and group educational mentoring workshops led by inspiring women and girls.
 Amour Destiné helps women develop confidence and self-belief which will enable and encourage them to live out their ambitions to succeed in life.